openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

 The following endpoints are available in the Enterprise API.

+- **/subsidy-access-policies/** - You can make GET calls to the ``/enterprise/v1/subsidy-access-policies/`` endpoint to list subsidy access policies for an enterprise customer.
+  For details, see :ref:`subsidy_access_policies_list Endpoint`.

 - **/policy-allocation/{policy_uuid}/allocate/** - You can make POST calls to the ``/enterprise/v1/policy-allocation/{policy_uuid}/allocate/`` endpoint to allocate an assignment in the requested SubsidyAccessPolicy record to a list of users.